 Now we notice that

-Taking into account the initial conditions (\ref{incondition103}), and also using the expressions (\ref{trick103}), we come in the equation (\ref{intermediate103}) to the following three quadratic equations for the functions $A$, $R$, and $Q$:
+Taking into account the initial conditions (\ref{incondition103}), and also using (\ref{trick103}), we derive from (\ref{intermediate103}) the following three quadratic equations for the functions $A$, $R$, and $Q$:

-The result (\ref{system103}) concludes essentially the question of computation of functions (\ref{ARQ103}) in a closed form.
+The result (\ref{system103}) concludes essentially the question of computation of functions (\ref{ARQ103}) in closed form.
 Still, further simplifications are possible.
-In particular, it is convenient to reduce a consideration to a single function within the first two equations in the system (\ref{system103}).
-Introducing a new function, $X(k^2 )=k^2 R(k^2 )$, we come to an equivalent cubic equation:
+In particular, it is convenient to use a single unknown function , $X(k^2 )=k^2 R(k^2 )$, in the first two equations in the system (\ref{system103}).
+We again obtain an equivalent cubic equation:

-This equation coincides with the equation (\ref{factor103}) of the previous section.
-We will also rewrite the third equation in the system (\ref{system103}) using a function $Y(k^2 )=k^2 A(k^2 )$:
+which coincides with (\ref{factor103}) of the previous section.
+We shall also rewrite the third equation of (\ref{system103}) using a function $Y(k^2 )=k^2 A(k^2 )$: